LakshikaDias/BestSellingBooks-website/README.md

 # Run website
-Fork the Repository
+-Fork the Repository
-Clone the Repository to your PC
+-Clone the Repository to your PC
+-Install react if haven't inatall it
+-Run the application  using npm start

 # screenshots of the web application
 ![CoverPagewithNavBar](src/images/1.png)